elizavetasemenova/elizavetasemenova.github.io/_posts/2016-12-04-cox-point-process.md

 comments: true
 ---

 Cox point process is another name for the Poisson process with random intensity.
-Let us consider an example: for a specified number of observations and regression coefficients, generate a covariate and corresponding response.
+Let us consider an introductory example: for a specified number of observations and regression coefficients, generate a covariate and corresponding response.
 Compute the mean.